Tat Khalsa: Origin

+Binod Singh and his son had been deputed by Guru Gobind Singh as part of Banda Singh's advisory panj piāre.
+Binod Singh had been devoted to Guru Gobind Singh, following him from Delhi to Nanded.
+A constant ally to Banda Singh on his expedition, Binod Singh had been entrusted with Karnal district after Banda Singh's conquest of Sirhind, where he had commanded the left wing of Banda Singh's army.
+After falling out with Banda Singh due to his changes to the Khalsa, and still commanding 10,000 of the 15,000 men who had parted, he remained at Amritsar, where he had been induced to accompany the Mughal army.
+Torn between wanting to remain loyal to the Khalsa under Mata Sundari, and not wanting to fight Banda Singh, he attempted to retire without fighting at Gurdas Nangal.
+Upon moving away with his army, he was set upon by Mughal forces; he and 3,000-4,000 of his men were killed in the ensuing attack.
+The schism persisted after Banda Singh's torture and execution at Delhi in 1716, following his own capture at Gurdas Nangal.

 After the assassination of the Mughal emperor Farrukh Siyar in 1719, Sikh persecution lessened enough to allow for occasional general meetings at Amritsar, where the Bandai faction demanded 50% of the income from donations and offerings at the Darbar Sahib, which the Tatt Khalsa refused as baseless.
 Mata Sundari, in Delhi upon hearing of the rising tensions, dispatched Bhai Mani Singh with six other Sikhs to manage the Darbar Sahib, with the instruction that the entire income of the gurdwara go to Guru ka Langar.
 On Vaisakhi 1721, the Bandai faction fortified their camp in preparation for conflict, though both factions agreed to mediation offered by Mani Singh, agreeing to the determination of the site: Two slips of paper, each with one of the factions' salutes written on them, were dropped in the sarovar, or pool surrounding the gurdwara; the traditional Khalsa salute surfaced first, and many Bandais immediately bowed and came to the Khalsa side, though some objected to the validity of the mediation.
 A wrestling match in front of the Akal Takht between representatives of each faction was then agreed to, with Tatt Khalsa represented by Miri Singh, son of the Khalsa leader Kahn Singh, and Sangat Singh, the son of the Bandai leader Lahaura Singh.
 After Miri Singh's victory, and that of the Tatt Khalsa, the bulk of remaining Bandais joined the Khalsa side, and the few remaining holdouts were driven away, ending the schism.